cedadev/jasmin-workshop/exercises/ex01/README.md

 In the text below, you can see the steps needed to do this task, i.e:

-1. Connect to a `login` server using a terminal client
+1. Connect to the `login` server using a terminal client
    - (Your key should already be loaded, as per ex00)
-   - Initiate an SSH connection to a `login` server
+   - Initiate an SSH connection to the `login` server
    - Note the list of available `sci` servers
    - Check what directory you are in
    - Check usage of your home directory
    - Check that your SSH key is available to make an onward connection
 1. Make an onward connection to a `sci` server
-   - Login to the `sci` server
+   - Login to a `sci` server
    - Run a simple command

 ### Questions to test yourself